 George Royer is a doctoral student at the University of Texas at Austin in the School of Information.
 His areas of interest include archives, digital media, and the history of information.
 His research has been published by MIT Press and featured in the IEEE Annals of the History of Computing.
 In addition to practicing law, Mr. Royer has also worked at the Cable News Network (CNN) and the Academy of Motion Picture Arts and Sciences.

 Mr. Royer holds a B.A. in English from Birmingham-Southern College, a J.D. from the University of Alabama School of Law, and an M.S.I.S. from the University of Texas at Austin School of Information.

 Virginia Luehrsen is a doctoral student in the School of Information at the University of Texas at Austin, where her research focuses on the intersections between disaster recovery, indigenous knowledge creation and management, and information practice and behavior.
-She is also currently working as an assistant instructor at the School of Information, where she teaches a courses on research strategies and representation of information.
+She is also currently working as an assistant instructor at the School of Information, where she teaches courses on research strategies, as well as preservation and representation of information.

 Ms. Luehrsen earned her M.A. in Folklore and Ethnomusicology and M.L.S. with a concentration in Rare Books and Special Collections from Indiana University Bloomington, and her undergraduate B.A. from the University of Wisconsin – Madison.